LAWTED/resume/README.md

   * Solid computer foundation, familiar with common data structure and algorithm, Google KickStart ranked 936 in the world
   * Proficient in front-end basic knowledge, HTML / CSS / JavaScript, Familiar with Web3 development
   * Familiar with Vue and React framework, Familiar with Three.js, Node.js, Express, Django framework
-  * Familiar with mysql, mongodb and mongoose database knowledge
-  * Familiar with Axios, HTTP protocol and other front-end domain knowledge
+  * Familiar with Axios, HTTP protocol and other front-end domain knowledge, Familiar with mysql, mongodb and mongoose database knowledge
   * Skillfully use C/C++, python and Typescript
   * Strong learning ability and excellent team communication and cooperation ability